tildearrow/furnace/doc/1-intro/glossary.md

 - changing this may change aspects of how some chips work, most notably pitch.
 - some chips cannot operate at anything other than their designed clock rate.

-**cursor**: the marker of input focus. anything typed will happen at the cursor's location.
+**cursor (1)**: the marker of input focus. anything typed will happen at the cursor's location.

-- _Furnace:_ this always refers to the pattern view except when in a text entry box.
+**cursor (2)**: the pointer controlled by a mouse or similar input. clicking when the cursor(2) is in a valid area will place the cursor(1) there.

 **DAC**: digital analog converter. this converts a digital representation of sound into actual output.

-**.dmf**: a DefleMask song file.
+**.dmf**: DefleMask Module File.
-- _Furnace:_ DFM files may be read, and compatibility flags will be set to make them play as accurately as possible, but there may still be glitches.
+- _Furnace:_ .dmf files may be read, and compatibility flags will be set to make them play as accurately as possible, but there may still be glitches.
-- _Furnace:_ DFM files may be saved, but full compatibility isn't guaranteed and many features will be missing. this isn't recommended unless absolutely necessary.
+- _Furnace:_ .dmf files may be saved, but full compatibility isn't guaranteed and many features will be missing. this isn't recommended unless absolutely necessary.

-**.dmp**: a DefleMask instrument file.
+**.dmp**: DefleMask Preset. a file storing instrument data.

-**.dmw**: a DefleMask wavetable file.
+**.dmw**: DefleMask Wavetable. a file storing wavetable data.

 **DPCM**: differential/delta pulse code modulation. this is a variety of PCM that stores each amplitude as its difference from the previous.